-Do no place toothpaste tubes in your recycling cart. curb, they belong in the trash cart.
-The Streets Division drop-off o not have a recycling program for toothpaste tubes, either.
-Dental does offer a dental supplies drop-off recycling program at fice.
-Tubes may be acceptable for their TerraCycle drop-off program ARE THEY GARBAGE?
-IT SAYS RIGHT THERE ON THE AGE IT CAN BE RECYCLED.
-There recycl ire a couple prominent brands that state on the tubes it can be d. hat may be true in other places around the country, it is not true Madison yet. ility that sorts and sells the recyclables collected by the Streets of does not want to accept these materials yet. recycl tube, will ac tubes bes and caps of these brands are made from a plastic that could be d, but there are problems.
-If you think of an empty toothpaste hey are usually squeezed flat, which means in a sorting facility they more like cardboard than a plastic bottle and that means these re more likely to wind up in the cardboard than with correct plastic ers.
-Also, they very likely have plenty of residual toothpaste left ask co eling on these tubes is too broad.
-It would be better for the tubes t isumers to check locally to see if it can be recycled instead of the advice printed there now.
+TOOTHPASTE TUBES Do not place toothpaste tubes in your recycling cart.
+At the curb, they belong in the trash cart.
+The Streets Division drop-off sites do not have a recycling program for toothpaste tubes, either.
+Artisan Dental does offer a dental supplies drop-off recycling program at their office.
+Tubes may be acceptable for their TerraCycle drop-off program .
+WHY ARE THEY GARBAGE?
+IT SAYS RIGHT THERE ON THE PACKAGE IT CAN BE RECYCLED.
+There are a couple prominent brands that state on the tubes it can be recycled.
+While that may be true in other places around the country, it is not true here in Madison yet.
+The facility that sorts and sells the recyclables collected by the Streets Division does not want to accept these materials yet.
+The tubes and caps of these brands are made from a plastic that could be recycled, but there are problems.
+If you think of an empty toothpaste tube, they are usually squeezed flat, which means in a sorting facility they will act more like cardboard than a plastic bottle and that means these tubes are more likely to wind up in the cardboard than with correct plastic containers.
+Also, they very likely have plenty of residual toothpaste left inside.
+The labeling on these tubes is too broad.
+It would be better for the tubes to ask consumers to check locally to see if it can be recycled instead of the blanket advice printed there now.